adjust/ios_sdk/README.md

 [Adjust setOfflineMode:YES];
 ```

 Conversely, you can deactivate offline mode by calling `setOfflineMode` with `NO`.
-When the adjust SDK is put back in online mode, all saved information is sent to our servers with the correct time information.
+When the Adjust SDK is put back in online mode, all saved information is sent to our servers with the correct time information.

 Unlike disabling tracking, this setting is **not remembered** bettween sessions.
 This means that the SDK is in online mode whenever it is started, even if the app was terminated in offline mode.